Bahat159/PyCrypt/README.md

 ![GitHub Light](./base-octocat.svg)
 # PyCrypt
+    16 house(bit) in 16 places equal 256 each house has 256 bit length efficency, either with the power of 16, or double the precision, we are getting figures.
 - **Python Cryptography Library**
   -  A wrapper for the cryptography python library for efficiency and reliablity.
 An end to end encryption library to send encrypted messages across the internet, also among peer-  to-peer.
 This library should be revisited in order to make it robust and usable accross all platform.